-Autodesk Inc. (ADSK), a maker of architectural and engineering software, unveiled new design tools and a revamped cloud-computing platform called Autodesk 360 that lets customers use the programs over the Internet.
+Autodesk Inc. (ADSK:US), a maker of architectural and engineering software, unveiled new design tools and a revamped cloud-computing platform called Autodesk 360 that lets customers use the programs over the Internet.

 The new package includes design, engineering and entertainment software, the San Rafael, California-based company said today.
 It connects to Autodesk 360, letting users store, edit and share their designs.
 The system also lets customers tap as much computing power as they need, Autodesk said.